 With borders opening up again and the summer upon us, there's truly never been a better time to get a great new Aeroplan credit card.
 Fortunately, on August 4th, American Express released some value-packed offers, making the decision an easy one.

-My Recommendation: To maximize your value, get either the Aeroplan Card (40,000 Aeroplan points plus a bonus Buddy Pass, $120 annual fee) or the Aeroplan Reserve Card (90,000 Aeroplan points plus a bonus Buddy Pass, $599 annual fee), both of which offer $800+ in additional value after subtracting the annual fee.
+My Recommendation: To maximize your value, get either the Aeroplan Card (50,000 Aeroplan points, $120 annual fee) or the Aeroplan Reserve Card (85,000 Aeroplan points, $599 annual fee), both of which offer $800+ in additional value after subtracting the annual fee.

-On August 4, 2021, American Express made major updates to these 7 cards:
+American Express recently made major updates to these 7 cards:

 - Marriott Bonvoy™ Business American Express Card